liskcenterutrecht/digital-identity/meetings/20200406_SSI_UserStories_Brainstorm.md

 - Which existing and future solutions should the network be compatible with?

 #### Organization
-- Govern the members together
+- Off-Chain Community: Governance of the LCU Community -- To coordinate the members together
+-- As an LCU members, I want to know what other members are working on so that I can collaborate with them.

+- On Chain: Governance of the Identity network
-- Governing the Identity Network (the rights attached to certain attestations & verifiable credentials)
+-- Governing the Identity Network (the rights attached to certain attestations & verifiable credentials)

-- DAO for LCU
+- The follow up steps would be to create a DAO for the LCU
 - Relation to Lisk (sponsor, create proof of concept)
-- As an LCU members, I want to know what other members are working on so that I can collaborate with them.

 #### MVP Use case